John Knox Men's Fellowship NEXT MEETING: August 27, 2019 @ Brownsville Presbyterian, TN

 This group strives to uplift, motivate, encourage, educate, and serve Presbyterian men throughout West Tennessee.
 The John Knox Fellowship’s purpose is to inspire men to a greater commitment to Christ and His church and to encourage men toward better Sunday School and church attendance.
 Christian fellowship is a priority for these gatherings.

-OUR NEXT MEETING will be at Richland Presbyterian Church (ARP) in Rosemark, TN. at 7PM.
+OUR NEXT MEETING will be at Brownsville Presbyterian Church in Brownsville, TN. at 7PM.
 Meal cost is $7.
-Please RSVP below

 OUR SPECIAL GUEST SPEAKER: The speaker for the evening is Mr. Cary E. Vaughn.
 Cary is CEO and President of Love Worth Finding Ministries, Inc. which is a worldwide radio, TV and internet ministry.